 What factors determine the amount of the impact fee?

 In the City of Brewer, the amount of the assessed impact fee is currently based on four components: The estimated amount of traffic generated at peak hour on the adjacent street, estimated amount of water usage, estimated amount of sewerage, and the size of the building in square footage.

 How do I know if I’ll be subject to an impact fee?

 Depending on the answers to the following two criteria, your business may or may not be assessed an impact fee.
 The first criteria: is your business located in the impact fee district?
 The general location of the impact fee district is on Wilson Street (from Chamberlain St. headed east towards Holden) and along Dirigo Drive.
-For the written explanation of the impact fee districts, please refer to Article 12, Impact Fees in the Land Use Code (For a copy of this ordinance, please visit the City Clerk’s page or call the City Clerk at 207.989.7050).
+For the written explanation of the impact fee districts, please refer to Chapter 24 Land Use Code Article 12, Impact Fees (For a copy of this ordinance, please visit the City Clerk’s page or call the City Clerk at 207.989.7050).

 In addition to being located in the impact fee district, the project must have triggered site plan review.
 If your business does NOT need to go to site plan, you would not be required to pay an impact fee, even though your project may fall within the geographic parameters.

 If you have any questions regarding impact fees or site plans, please contact the City Planner, Linda Johns, at 207.989.8431 or firstname.lastname@example.org.